baraline/convst/README.md

 This repository contains the implementation of the `Convolutional Shapelet Transform (CST)`, a state-of-the-art shapelet algorithm.
 It compute a set of convolutional shapelets that match small parts of the input space with highly discriminative points in multiple convolutional spaces.

+!!
+The paper will be soon made available on ArXiv but will be reworked before publication to better explain the algorithm and results, and include our latest improvements !!

 ## Installation

 The package support Python 3.7 & 3.8 (3.9 untested).
 You can install the package and its dependencies via pip using `pip install convst`.
 To install the package from sources you can download the latest release on github and run `python setup.py install`.
 This will install the package and automaticaly look for the dependencies using `pip`.